 - RVTools allows admins to update their VMware Tools installed in each of their virtual machines.

 - Although RVTools is free of charge, it is not open source and doesn’t allow users to modify the software.

 16. vCenter Converter

 If you’re a professional virtualization engineer working with large-scale VMware clusters, vCenter Converter can be a great addition to your toolkit.
 It is a compelling tool for converting physical machines into virtual machines effortlessly.
-It allows admins to do this for both local and remote devices and has extensive documentation to help you get started.
+It allows admins to do this for local and remote devices and has extensive documentation to help you get started.

 Features of vCenter Converter